 - Pat the dough down into a 1-inch thick oval.

-- Using a floured circle cookie cutter or opening of a glass, cut biscuit dough into circles.
-Alternatively, you can cut into rectangles or squares.
+- Using a floured circle cookie cutter or the opening of a glass, cut biscuit dough into circles.
+Alternatively, you can cut the dough into rectangles or squares.

-- It is really important that the butter, buttermilk, and sweet potato puree are very cold in order for the biscuits to stay light and fluffy.
+- Use cold ingredients.
+It is really important that the butter, buttermilk, and sweet potato puree are very cold in order for the biscuits to stay light and fluffy.

-- If you don't have a food processor, you can make these biscuits by hand, using 2 forks or a pastry cutter to mix in the butter into the flour.
-Just be careful to not over mix.
+- No food processor?
+If you don't have a food processor, you can make these biscuits by hand, using 2 forks or a pastry cutter to mix the butter into the flour.
+Just be careful to not mix.

-- Feel free to shape these biscuits into any shape you like.
+- Get creative.
+Feel free to shape these biscuits into any shape you like.
 You can cut into squares, use a pumpkin cooking cutter, or any cookie cutter you like.

-- Extra dough can be patted back together once to produce more biscuits.
+- How to use dough scraps.
+Extra dough can be patted back together once to produce more biscuits.
 Using scraps more than once can result in a biscuit that is heavy or dense because the dough will become overworked and warm if handled too much.

-These sweet potato biscuits are PERFECT served in a variety of ways.
+These sweet potato biscuits can be served in a variety of ways.

-- Dust Sweet Potato Biscuits with cinnamon sugar after baking and serve with butter.
+- Dust Sweet Potato Biscuits with cinnamon sugar after baking and serve with butter for a sweeter version.

-- Serve with pumpkin butter or apple butter.
+- Serve with a smear of butter, jam, or apple butter.

 - Make a savory breakfast biscuit sandwich with a poached egg and a slice of cheese.